 Dan manages conservation volunteers, including large groups of corporate volunteers, and local regulars.
-He is also involved in giving walks and talks.
+He is also involved in giving walks and talks on biodiversity, and delivering training sessions.
 He brings practical rangering and forestry skills gained with the RSPB, and scientific experience from time at the Natural History Museum and Zoological Society of London.
 He is currently studying for an MSc in Biological Recording.

 Fran Humber, Chairperson

 Works as a Conservation Director for the charity Blue Ventures.
 Fran is responsible for overseeing their conservation programmes and partnerships in Madagascar, Belize, Comoros, Mozambique and Timor-Leste.
 Fran brings an immense amount of

 experience and wisdom from the charity sector, as well as a deep understanding